 In calculating the delivery days, KanbanBOX follows the general rule of compliance with the supply lead time, to avoid any danger of stock out for the customer.
 The general rule is:

-Delivery date = current day + Lead Time (calculated in working days)
+Required date = current day + Lead Time (calculated in working days)

 The lead time calculation only considers the customer's working days.
 Saturday and Sunday are - by default - days off, unless changes to the Client's Company Calendar.